RangerOri/communix-exercise/README.md

 # communix-exercise

-This exercise was created by the Communix company.
+This exercise was created by the Communix company.\
-The goal is to adjust the Bricks game.
-To showcase a flow from a firebase project towards gameplay, changing text in runtime via a remote json file update.
+The goal is to adjust the Bricks game and to showcase a flow from a firebase project towards gameplay, changing text in runtime via a remote json file update.

 ## Prerequisites